crispinprojects/speakingcalendar/README.md

 ### Searching For Events

-* Select "Event->Search from the hamburger menu .
+* Select "Search->Search For Events" from the hamburger menu .
 * Enter a search term or location.

 ![](talkcalendar-search.png)